Ebola virus cases in the United States: Thomas Eric Duncan in Liberia

 Thomas Eric Duncan was from Monrovia, Liberia, to date the country hit hardest by the Ebola virus epidemic.
-Duncan worked as a personal driver for the general manager of Safeway Cargo, a FedEx contractor in Liberia.
+He worked as a personal driver for the general manager of Safeway Cargo, a FedEx contractor in Liberia.
 According to manager Henry Brunson, Duncan had abruptly quit his job on September 4, 2014, giving no reason.

 On September 15, 2014, the family of Marthalene Williams, who later died of Ebola virus disease, could not call an ambulance to transfer the pregnant Williams to a hospital.
 Duncan, their tenant, helped to transfer Williams by taxi to an Ebola treatment ward in Monrovia.
 Duncan rode in the taxi to the treatment ward with Williams, her father and her brother.